 The health & fitness app market is thriving tremendously.
 It is fueled by a culture shift that no longer views wellness as a luxury but as a non-negotiable.
 The usage boom isn’t limited to workouts.
 Meditation, sleep, period tracking, chronic care, men’s health, and hormonal health apps are expanding rapidly.

 Gen Z and Millennials are driving this surge.
 They are willing to try new health and wellness apps if they appeal to a great extent in a real, tangible, emotional way.
-As far as retention is concerned, that is highest when users see health-related results overlay quickly in real-time through a visual registration socially.
+As far as retention is concerned, that is highest when users see health-related results overlay quickly in real-time through a visual and social tracking.

 Rise of Personalized Health: AI, Wearable Integration, and Real-Time Coaching

-Consumers have a willingness, but only conditional willingness, when it comes to paying any price in 2025.
+Consumers have a willingness, but only a conditional willingness, when it comes to paying any price in 2026.
 Consumers are more awake and intelligent than ever.
 They need value.
 When it is given, they pay it back in the long run.

 Here’s a closer look at the app monetization strategy top health and wellness platforms are using to earn without feeling like they’re selling.